Open Payments Data in Context

 Open Payments does not identify which financial relationships are beneficial or which may cause conflicts of interest.

-The Institute of Medicine (IOM) defines a conflict of interest as “a set of circumstances that creates a risk that professional judgment or actions regarding a primary interest will be unduly influenced by a secondary interest.”1 A 2009 IOM report found “[t]he primary goals of medicine include improving health by providing beneficial care to patients, conducting valid research, and offering excellent medical education… The problem of conflict of interest arises because in some circumstances in modern medicine these goals and obligations are at risk of being compromised by the undue pursuit of financial gain or other secondary interests.”1
+The National Academy of Medicine defines a conflict of interest as “a set of circumstance that creates a risk that professional judgment or actions regarding a primary interest will be unduly influenced by a secondary interest.”1 A 2009 report found “[t]he primary goals of medicine include improving health by providing beneficial care to patients, conducting valid research, and offering excellent medical education… The problem of conflict of interest arises because in some circumstances in modern medicine these goals and obligations are at risk of being compromised by the undue pursuit of financial gain or other secondary interests.”1

 Sharing information about financial relationships alone is not enough to decide whether they’re beneficial or improper.
 Just because there are financial ties doesn’t mean that anyone is doing anything wrong.
 Transparency will shed light on the nature and extent of these financial relationships and will hopefully discourage the development of inappropriate relationships.
 Given the complexity of disclosure and the importance of discouraging inappropriate relationships without harming beneficial ones, CMS has worked closely with stakeholders to better understand the current scope of the interactions between physicians, teaching hospitals, and industry manufacturers.